#BookSnaps and Book Creator: A Creative Way to Engage Students with Books

-Have you heard of BookSnaps yet?
-This incredibly simple and original idea is transforming the way teachers and students interact with books.
+Have you heard of #BookSnaps yet?
+This innovative and simple idea is transforming how teachers and students interact with books, enhancing comprehension and creativity in the classroom.

 What are #BookSnaps?